balder-dev/balder/doc/source/basics/features.rst

 now uses on of our methods ``MyMessengerFeature.send(..)``, the variation with the decorator ``@balder.for_vdevice(..., over_connection=[TcpConnection])`` will be used.

-If one would exchange the connection with the ``SerialConnection``, balder would select the method variation with the decorator ``@balder.for_vdevice(MessengerFeature.OtherVDevice, with_connection=SerialConnection)``.
+If one would exchange the connection with the ``SerialConnection``, Balder would select the method variation with the decorator ``@balder.for_vdevice(MessengerFeature.OtherVDevice, with_connection=SerialConnection)``.

 .. note::